yutannihilation/savvy/book/src/key_ideas.md

 #>   Unexpected type: Cannot convert double to integer
 ```

-Instead, you can use `NumericSexp` to accept both integer and a

 While you probably feel this is inconvenient, this is also a design decision.
 My concerns on supporting these conversion are